Lithica Quarry Of s’Hostal In Menorca, Spain

 a_gaut

-The process of conserving and transforming the site into a destination for visitors required a holistic and multidisciplinary approach.
-Following its closure, the quarry needed to be cleared and cleaned and a paths system was designed.
-Security walls and barriers were constructed; electricity, lighting, and water were then provided.
-For improved accessibility and interpretive purposes, an information and services pavilion as well as ramps and stairs were built.
-The visitors to the site can now immerse themselves in this unique landscape, walking through the various paths and gardens which have been created, and repopulated with fruit trees and other indigenous plants.
-The most recent developments have been the creation of a large stone maze and a herb labyrinth in 2014 and the completion of paths within the Labyrinth of Orchards in 2018.
+The transformation of the site into a welcoming destination for visitors required a comprehensive and multidisciplinary approach.
+After its closure, the quarry underwent extensive cleaning and clearing, followed by the design of a path system.
+Security walls and barriers were built, and essential utilities like electricity, lighting, and water were installed.
+To enhance accessibility and provide information, a pavilion for services and interpretation was constructed, along with ramps and stairs.
+Visitors can now explore this one-of-a-kind landscape, meandering through newly created paths and gardens, now flourishing with fruit trees and native plants.
+Recent additions include a large stone maze and a herb labyrinth, both completed in 2014, and the paths within the Labyrinth of Orchards, finished in 2018.

 Lithica Quarry of s’Hostal